Business Partnerships: Watch Out For The Halo Effect

 "So let's turn from general observations to how can you use this knowledge in your referral marketing!"

 At the heart of our methodology is your inner circle of referral partners.
-These are other business people who you have agreed to have a formal (albeit not legally binding) commitment to refer each other business.
+These are other business people to who you have agreed to have a formal (albeit not legally binding) commitment to refer each other business.

 When choosing people to work with at this level, you are investing more than just your time.
 You are committing part of your own success and, perhaps even more precious, your personal credibility.